Musk's defamation win may reset legal landscape for social media

 Several attorneys said Unsworth appeared to have a strong case, and noted that Musk failed to convince the judge to dismiss it at an early stage.
 But they cautioned that anything can happen in a courtroom where factors such as the credibility of witnesses and likeability of parties can become important factors.

-"Based on the court's pre-trial rulings on motions, Mr Unsworth's case going in had the potential to underpin a substantial verdict in his favour," said John Walsh, who represents people bringing defamation cases.
+"Based on the court's pre-trial rulings on motions, Mr. Unsworth's case going in had the potential to underpin a substantial verdict in his favor," said John Walsh, who represents people bringing defamation cases.

 In recent years, judges have been wrestling with social media comments and whether to consider them factual statements or protected opinions.